SeanKruse/school-projects/Principles of Database Systems/README.md

 - Normalize CSV file to the third normal form.
 - Write Java program to read in very large CSV file.
-- Create Database with normalized tables
+- Create Database with normalized tables.
 - Create queries to fulfill the project's objectives.

 ### Project 3